 Deregulation - Basic information

+Customers now have an increased array of product choices available to them, including renewable energy options, at competitive prices which they are able to select in response to market conditions.
+As a result, customers gain dominion over their own energy supply costs and procurement strategies.
 When choosing a supplier, the single most important consideration to be aware of is that there are material differences between the various electricity supply products offered by competitive service providers and especially vs. the standard offering made by the incumbent utility from which you have purchased power historically.
 Some of these differences amount to matters of price, while other differences are much more complex, having to do with reliability of service, etc.

 That’s why the Chamber has invested in understanding the opportunities to avoid the pitfalls associated with the changing market conditions in Ohio and we are prepared to help you exercise your power to choose a competitive electricity supplier in the most intelligent way possible – by pulling together our members to get the best rates possible in the market using the most qualified and competitive certified retail electricity suppliers (CRES).